w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 ## Architectural Differences: Polkadot and Ethereum

-As previously mentioned, Ethereum is a **general-purpose** virtual machine that can run sandboxed programs are written in Solidity, whereas Polkadot is a meta-protocol for other parachains to connect and interact with each other.
+As previously mentioned, Ethereum is a **general-purpose** virtual machine that can run sandboxed programs written in Solidity, whereas Polkadot is a meta-protocol for other parachains to connect and interact with each other.

 Ethereum operates as a single, homogeneous chain.
 Each Ethereum node is divided into two layers: the **consensus** and **execution** layers.
 Each layer handles the block validation information, peer